daniel-werner/backmeup/README.md

-# backmeup
+# Back Me Up
-Collection of scripts for creating backups on linux servers
+Collection of scripts for creating file and database backups on linux servers.